Science Working Group

 Structure and Membership

-The SWG is organized into a set of Science Teams.
+The SWG is organised into a set of Science Teams.
 Each Science Team has a focus on a specific aspect of the larger SKA Science Case.
 Current Science Teams are:

 - Extragalactic Spectral Line – [Membership]